Do you want to know if Cockapoos are intelligent dogs before you buy one? Is knowing how smart a Cockapoo an essential feature of this particular dog?

 Task 5.
-If you’re up for a challenge, this one is a good one for your Cockapoo to take on.
+If you’re up for a challenge, this one is good for your Cockapoo.
 Situate a large cardboard barricade, big enough so your Cockapoo cannot jump over it.
 Put a hole in the cardboard, but not too big; you don’t want your dog getting through the hole.
 Show your dog a favourite treat through the hole.
 Keep encouraging your Cockapoo to attempt to get the treat for a full sixty seconds.

 - If it takes your Cockapoo less than 30 seconds to figure out that he needs to walk around the barrier to get the treat, award three points.

-- If your Cockapoo takes longer than 30 seconds to figure it out, give him two points.
+- Give him two points if your Cockapoo takes more than 30 seconds to figure it out.